Specific Gravity of Asphalt

 To get started, a mechanical agitation device is required by AASHTO T 209 and ASTM D2041, and the Rice Shaker for Specific Gravity & Asphalt Rice Test provides consistent and automatic agitation.
 Two different set-up scenarios for using the Rice Shaker are shown below: the basic Asphalt Rice Test setup, which is more time-consuming and requires manual interaction from the operator, and the automated set-up using the AutoRice™ Digital Manometer/Controller System with PumpSaver™ Air-Drier that reduces operator and test time, and delivers results directly to the computer.

 - Basic Equipment for the Asphalt Rice Test … In a typical set-up, the vacuum pump removes free air, while the Rice Shaker agitates the pycnometer to remove entrapped air.
-The Digital Absolute Pressure Manometer measures vacuum applied to the sample from the vacuum pump, and the Air/Gas Dryer with Drierite absorptive granules prevents water from entering the vacuum pump.
+The Digital Absolute Pressure Manometer measures the vacuum applied to the sample from the vacuum pump, and the Drierite Air/Gas Dryer with Drierite absorptive granules prevents water from entering the vacuum pump.

 - Equipment for the Asphalt Rice Test with AutoRice™ Controller System … The new AutoRice™ Digital Manometer/Controller System allows precise control of vacuum pressure and time and can be equipped to monitor the vibration energy of the Rice Shaker or other mechanical agitators.
 Accuracy and repeatability are increased while decreasing the need for constant attention to the procedure.
 The PumpSaver™ air drier protects the vacuum pump from moisture and optimizes efficiency.

-- A Pycnometer or Filter Flask which meets ASTM and AASHTO specifications is required for specific gravity determinations.
+- A Pycnometer or Filter Flask, which meets ASTM and AASHTO standards, is required for specific gravity determinations.
 Note that a Flask Adapter or Pycnometer Adapter set may also be required depending upon the model used.
 A thick-walled Glass Vacuum Flask can be used for weighing in the air only.

 - Either a vacuum pump or water aspirator is needed to effectively evacuate air from the container to a residual pressure of 4.0kPa (30mm of Hg) or less.
 If using an Oilless or High Vacuum Pump with Gauge, a trap must be installed to reduce the amount of water vapor that gets into the pump